 Buy frozen veggies and we bag them in individual servings.
 They sell single serving steamer veggies in the frozen section.

 You can "sneak" vegetables into a lot of foods, although I don't really mean you to sneak and be deceptive.
 I never deny adding veggies, I just don't broadcast their addition.
 (Although my girls are happy to eat them now; and my husband is pretty good, too.)

 You can finely dice many vegetables and sautee them lightly and add to meat loafs, sauces, and so on.
 I have been known to put carrots in most anything!
 Grated, they disappear into spaghetti sauces, add color and flavor (without making things taste carrot-y) to meatloaf or other things made with ground meats.
-I have added them to tuna salad, chicken salad, and others.

 If he likes soup, you can fit in veggies that way; pureeing them if needed to thicken the soup a bit.

 Will he eat them raw?
 I used to be able to get my husband to eat anything, so long as I added cheese sauce!

 As for yourself, I agree with buying the bags of frozen veggies and steaming them.
 Also, treat yourself to fresh now and then.
 When you are only buying for one, fresh are not an extravagance.

 There is a cookbook written by Jerry Seinfield's wife about just this problem...but she was dealing with picky kids.
 She purees them and adds the veggies to almost everything, even cakes.
 Sometimes you can come up with a recipe that has a vegetable in it that will appeal to a person.

 I don't adore every single thing I eat, but I know I've got to eat it if I want to remain healthy.
 Every single night, I make at least one green vegetable, and a little more than half the time, I don't even like it, but I make it because it's the healthiest thing I can afford to buy.